ahboon/Crossctf2018/Writeups/README.md

 ``mysql_rescape_string()`` can be overcome through the use of encoded characters.

-The following is he solve script:
+The following is the solve script:
 ```
 import requests
 import binascii